 Note: This article contains an affiliate link to Outback Equipment.
 If you click through and make a purchase, we earn a small commission at no extra cost to you.

 For many, a mobile phone signal booster is essential.
-Once you’re away from capital cities, mobile reception in Australia is often patchy or non-existent.
+Once youโre away from capital cities, mobile reception in Australia is often patchy or non-existent.
 How can you minimise this and what are your options?

 A Cel-Fi GO For Every Occasion

-Cel-Fi offer a range of Cel-Fi Go repeaters.
+Cel-Fi offer a range of Cel-Fi GO repeaters.
 The GO range covers three broad market segments:

 - Fixed building installations for both indoor and outdoor areas.
 A workshop on a farm with cattle yards behind is an example.
+The Cel-Fi will provide reception both inside the workshop and in the cattle yards.

 - Portable repeaters in a crush-proof case for industrial and mining applications.
 An example might be where a company has a fleet of vehicles which occasionally go to places with poor mobile reception.
 The case can be easily swapped between vehicles.